JaimeHyland/elAcentoEspanyol/readme.md

 - Select 'Deploy from a branch' from the drop-down list labelled 'Source'.
 - Select 'main' as your branch, select 'main' from the drop-down list and Save.
 - The URL of the site then follows the usual pattern for sites deployed using github: "https://\[userName\].github.io/\[repositoryName\]l/
 - Then on your github repository page, click on "github-page" under "Deployments" on the right of the screen to get to page listing all deployments from this repository.
-The click on the !(view deployment button)[assets/readme-assets/viewDeployment.png] shown to the right of your latest deployment.
+The click on the "view deployment button" shown on the extreme right of the line showing your latest deployment (i.e. the top line).
 - The site will then update automatically every time you push a new commit to the master branch.

 - - -